↑

 Water Purification vs. Water Filtration

-These two words are similar and are often used interchangeably while talking about water filters and purified water.
-But there is a slight difference.
+These two words are similar and are often used interchangeably when talking about water filters and purified water.
+But actually, there is a slight difference.

 Water filtration – Filters physically remove bad things from the water – nasty stuff like sediment, bacteria, protozoa, heavy metals, and some chemicals.
-As a water filter gets filled up with more and more of these things, it eventually needs to be replaced.
+As a water filter gets filled up with more and more of these things, it eventually needs to be replaced or cleaned.

 Water purification – Water purifiers offer another level of protection.
-They’ll either filter out smaller things like viruses that might make it through a normal microfilter, or they’ll use some kind of purifying agent to kill anything that’s left in the water.
-This could be done with chlorine, iodine, or even UV light.
+They’ll either filter out smaller things (like viruses) that might make it through a normal microfilter, or they’ll use some kind of purifying agent to kill viruses and anything else that’s left in the water.
+You can do this with chlorine, iodine, or even UV light.

 Which Do I Need for My Backpacking Trip – A Purifier or a Filter?

 It depends.
-If you’re going to be in a remote area without a lot of human traffic, then a filter designed to remove sediments, protozoa, and bacteria should be enough.
+If you’re going to be camping in a remote area without a lot of human traffic, then a water filter designed to remove sediments, protozoa, and bacteria should be enough.

-Don’t get these confused with single-stage activated carbon filters that just remove bad tastes from tap water.
+Don’t get these backpacking water filters confused with single-stage activated carbon filters that just remove bad tastes from tap water.
 Don’t think you can whip out your Brita pitcher to filter some sketchy pond water.

 type of filter to use for backpacking